PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 Using the payment button for e-commerce integrations is not recommended since order relevant information can be modified by the user.
 For e-commerce, you should use our Greenfield API.
 If this store processes commercial transactions, we advise you to create a separate store before using the payment button.

-### Customize Pay button Text
+#### Customize Pay button Text

-By default, BTCPay Server’s payment button states “Pay With BTCPay “Store owners can set this text to their desire and change the BTCPay Server logo to their own.
-Set the text by using the “Pay Button Text” and paste the image URL underneath the “Pay Button Image URL. “
+By default, BTCPay Server’s payment button states "Pay With BTCPay".
+Store owners can set this text to their desire and change the BTCPay Server logo to their own.
+Set the text by using the "Pay Button Text" and paste the image URL underneath the "Pay Button Image URL".

-Image size.
+##### Image size

 The size of the image in the button can only be set to three defaults.